Introduction

 The TikTok decision sets a precedent that could have far-reaching consequences for any organization transferring personal data from Europe to China.
 It signals that European regulators are taking a stricter approach to assessing the adequacy of protection for such transfers.

-Companies operating across Europe and China will need to:
+Companies operating across Europe and China will need to conduct structured Data Transfer Impact Assessments (DTIAs) for international data transfers and will need to:

-This ruling may accelerate the trend toward data localization, with more companies following TikTok's lead in establishing European data centers to avoid cross-border transfers entirely.
+This ruling may accelerate the trend toward data localization, with more companies following TikTok's lead in establishing European data centers to avoid cross-border transfers entirely or to comply with Brazil's LGPD cross-border data transfer regime.
 However, even with data stored in Europe, companies will need to carefully control remote access from countries like China.

 The decision also highlights the growing geopolitical tensions in digital trade, as different regions establish incompatible regulatory regimes for data governance.
 This fragmentation creates significant compliance challenges for global companies.